hillarykooba/building-ai/Exercise_2_Pineapple_route_emissions/README.md

 This exercise expanded on Exercise 1 by adding an emission table and solving which route combo emits the least amount of CO2.
-As in the first exercise, I opted to use a dash as to me it illustrates a route better.